fringsoo/pragmatics_game/README.md

 ```shell
 DISPLAY=:0 python run_experiments.py
 ```
-In which you can choose to:
+You can directly execute this script to see the results for the challenge dataset using pretrained model.
+Or you can choose to config in run_experiments.py and config.py to do the followings:

 ### 1. Pretrain CNNs
-The pretrain CNN models are already in models/conv_pretrain, you can skip this part.
-Or to pretrain them by yourself by setting in run_experiments.py:
+The pretrain CNN models are already in models/conv_pretrain.
+Or to pretrain them by yourself, set in run_experiments.py:
 ```shell
 agent.pretrain_fit_conv()
 ```